nodejs/node/doc/api/console.md

 * `...label` {any}

-Increases indentation of subsequent lines by spacesfor `groupIndentation` length.
+Increases indentation of subsequent lines by spaces for `groupIndentation` length.

 If one or more `label`s are provided, those are printed first without the